espruino/EspruinoDocs/boards/Puck.js.md

 **Note:** This uses an on-die temperature sensor.
 It is accurate to ~1 degree C for changes in temperature, however the absolute values can be 3-4 degrees C different.
-For best accuracy, work out each Puck's temperature offset by calling `E.getTemperature()` when it is at a known temperature.
+For best accuracy, work out each Puck.js's temperature offset by calling `E.getTemperature()` when it is at a known temperature.

 ### Battery level